r-grandorder/tri-hermes/en/pages/Interludes/Diarmuid Ua Duibhne.md

 **Dr. Roman:**
-Because [♂ he /♀️ she} as your Master and several Servants have to tag along.
+Because [♂ he /♀️ she] as your Master and several Servants have to tag along.

 **Diarmuid:**